Flex-Language/chatbot/README.md

 # Flex Chat Bot - VS Code Extension

-A VS Code extension that brings AI-powered chat capabilities directly into your development environment.
-With bor3i, you can have interactive conversations with an AI assistant while coding, getting instant assistance, suggestions, and even a bit of fun along the way.
+A VS Code extension that provides AI-powered assistance for the Flex programming language directly in your development environment.
+With bor3i, you can have interactive conversations about Flex while coding, getting instant help with syntax, examples, and programming guidance.

 ## Features

-- **Chat with bor3i:** The Flex Chat Bot allows you to chat directly within VS Code, enabling you to interact with the bor3i AI assistant seamlessly.
+- **Chat with bor3i:** The Flex Chat Bot allows you to chat directly within VS Code, enabling you to interact with an AI assistant specialized in the Flex programming language.

-- **Custom Data Integration:** bor3i is equipped with custom data tailored for engineering and development contexts, providing relevant responses and assistance specific to your coding needs.
+- **Built-in Flex Documentation:** bor3i is equipped with comprehensive knowledge of the Flex programming language, including its multilingual syntax (Franko Arabic and English), data types, control structures, and common patterns.

-- **Node.js and TypeScript:** Built using Node.js and TypeScript, the Flex Chat Bot leverages the power of these technologies to ensure efficiency, reliability, and scalability.
+- **Code Examples:** Get practical Flex code examples and learn how to implement various programming tasks in both English and Arabic syntax styles.

 ## Installation